lachlanmcdonald/magicavoxel-shaders/README.md

 If you encounter an issue with these shaders, please review any [open issues][open-issues] and [create a new issue][new-issue] if one does not exist already.

+## Licenses

+This repository is licensed under the [MIT license][license-link].
+Some shaders have individual licensing terms or utilises or modifies code from other projects or documentation.

+Please check the header of each file to view the license and any attributions.

 [release-link]: https://github.com/lachlanmcdonald/magicavoxel-shaders/releases
 [license-link]: https://github.com/lachlanmcdonald/magicavoxel-shaders/blob/master/LICENSE.md
 [mv-link]: https://ephtracy.github.io/